I received the "laurea" degree in Electronic Engineering ("summa cum

 In the academic year 2017-2018 I teach the following

 university courses, at the University of Genoa:

 Optical fibers and photonics

-(Bachelor programs in Biomedical Engineering and in Computer Engineering)
+(Bachelor of Science Courses in Biomedical Engineering and in

 Guiding Electromagnetic Circuits and Systems

 (Master of Science Course in Electronic Engineering).